 There is no specific treatment for OMA.
-However, if a child has OMA, parents should be cognizant of potential developmental delays that can be associated with this condition, so that if present, therapies may be started sooner rather than later.
+However, if a child has OMA, parents should be aware of potential developmental delays that can be associated with this condition., Thus, therapies may be started sooner rather than later when necessary.
 Serial ophthalmologic examinations are recommended to monitor for other eye problems that can be associated with OMA.

 Does OMA improve over time and resolve?

 There are few reports of the long-term prognosis of children born with OMA.
-The head thrusts associated with OMA typically diminish over time, but tend not to completely disappear.
-This may represent a true improvement in the disorder or be an adaptive compensatory mechanism to mask the head thrust.
+The head thrusts associated with OMA typically diminish over time but tend not to completely disappear.
+This may represent a true improvement in the condition, or it might be just be an adaptation over time that masks the head thrust.